Shipping industry sails into unknown with new pollution rules

 “Whether underwriters adopt this line or not could depend on how frequent and how big the problem becomes next year.”

-Roger Strevens, VP of global sustainability with Norwegian shipping company Wallenius Wilhelmsen, said its experience with scrubbers had shown risks could be minimized if done properly.
+Roger Strevens, VP of global sustainability with Norwegian shipping company Wallenius Wilhelmsen (WALWIL.OL), said its experience with scrubbers had shown risks could be minimized if done properly.
 “If you buy cheap, you’ll pay twice,” he said.

 Nautilus International, a union which represents over 20,000 workers in shipping, said the use of new fuel types would place extra strain on crews, who have reported incidents including power loss when changing fuels, filter problems and leaks.